Yamaha Nouvo

 The Yamaha Nouvo is a CVT underbone manufactured by Yamaha Motor.
 It was introduced in April 2002 for Southeast Asia markets and In 2004, Brazil, where it was renamed the Yamaha Neo.
 Nouvo is from the French word Nouveau, which means new or fashionable.

 Model history

 2002

-The Nouvo was developed under the model code "AT115" and in April 2002, and marketed in Malaysia, Indonesia, Thailand and other ASEAN countries.
+The Nouvo was developed under the model code "AT115" and in April 2002, and marketed in Malaysia, Indonesia, Thailand and other ASİAN countries.

 Yamaha engineers intended to develop the frame with the same or higher level of rigidity as a moped bike in order to achieve a moped-like ride and good handling performance but also have the same level of comfort as a scooter.
 This vehicle is powered by a 4-stroke, SOHC 2-valve single-cylinder engine, giving it strong torque in the mid-to low-speed range.

 2004

 In 2004, the Nouvo was given a facelift by the Yamaha team.
 Part of the facelift includes headlights similar to the Yamaha YZF-R1 sport bike.
 For safety, the taillight also has been designed with the addition of a retroreflector device.
 In order to improve stability, the front suspension is also given new settings.
 Other cosmetic changes include the body panels and passenger footrest.

 Yamaha Motor Company Vietnam has release a special edition model for their market in 2007, the Yamaha Nouvo Limited.
 It features a newly designed V-shape headlight and new body stripes, but the engine specifications are the same with all Nouvo series available (except for Nouvo Elegance).
 This model only comes in two colors, black or white.

 As of 2008, Nouvo is still the best selling moped-like motorcycle in the Southeast Asia region especially in Thailand, Malaysia and Indonesia.